Intersec/ripit/README.md

 control what is made public.
 For example:
 * Only publish after a given commit, so that the previous history is kept private.
-* Remove specific blocks or tags from commit messages (for example, paragraphs marked as private, or tags referencing internal tickets).
+* Remove specific tags from commit messages (for example, tags referencing internal tickets).
-* Redact author of commits to keep anonymity if desired.
+* Redact author of commits to keep anonymity if desired (not yet developed).

+The topology of the repository is kept as much as possible.
+In particular, merge commits are properly copied if possible (see [uprooting](#Uprooting) for more details).

 ## Installation